klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 #### Creating a SingleKeyring from private key <a id="creating-a-singlekeyring-from-private-key"></a>

-Also, if you own a specific private key or [KlaytnWalletKey], you can use it to create a keyring as shown below.
+Also, if you own a specific private key, you can use it to create a keyring as shown below.

 ```javascript
 // test.js